About Light Art Sculptures:

 Shattered Petals, 2019

 Vivilt explores self-identity as a response to ‘the event’ and ‘being in the world’ that is suspended between technology and nature.
-I create a juxtaposition between self identify and the way the self engages and reacts to the world around them.
+I create a juxtaposition between self identity and the way the self engages and reacts to the world around them.
 My work remixes familiar or mundane objects with gesture and the body into a phantasm of layered imagery that is steeped in a larger issue of being and human in ‘the technological age of reproducibility’ as Walter Benjamin would say.

 About Vivilt Flora: